Frances Murray (suffragist): Campaign for women's education

 Frances and David Murray shared an interest in various aspects of women's rights and were supporters of the Glasgow Association for the Higher Education of Women.
 Frances attended many lectures at the University of Glasgow and also delivered some on Scottish song and tradition.

 She wrote about how far women's rights had improved in her lifetime in terms of education: "The Victorian Era burst through this bondage, and now we have schools and colleges for girls and women".

 Political involvement

 Murray is quoted in her daughter's memoir as saying: "Before I die I look forward to the fulfilment of sex equality".She and both her daughters were members of the Women's Freedom League.
 In 1910, Murray attended a suffrage demonstration in Edinburgh where she led one of the processions.

 She also encouraged her daughters to take up opportunities she was denied as a young woman.
 In a letter to Eunice, she wrote: "Go ahead my daughter - you possess on both sides fighting blood."

 Death

-Murray died in Cardross on 3 April 1919 - but she had managed to vote in the 1918 UK election, the first time women could do so.
+Murray died in Cardross, Scotland on 3 April 1919.
+However, she had managed to vote in the 1918 UK election, the first time women could do so.